-The IPTC / XMP Preferences section is where you set up how Photo Mechanic reads and writes IPTC and/or XMP metadata with photos in order to customize your workflow with other applications that use this metadata.
+The IPTC / XMP Preferences section is where you set up how Photo Mechanic reads and writes IPTC and/or XMP metadata for photos.
+By understanding how all your various applications handle IPTC and/or XMP metadata, you can configure Photo Mechanic to write this metadata for maximum interoperability.
 Photo Mechanic offers several snapshots to maximize compatibility with popular editors.

 Default IPTC Encoding: sets the text encoding system and also offers the choice to use Unicode to write IPTC.